MariamKhalatova/SeleniumWebDriver/.github/ISSUE_TEMPLATE/test-bug-report.md

 ---
-name: Test-bug-report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

----
 name: Bug report
 about: Create a report to help us improve
-title: ''
 labels: 'bug'
-assignees: ''

 ---
 <!--- Please provide us the following info -->